janwedde/udacity-frontend-developer-memory-game/README.md

 ## Ressources

-Shuffle function from <a href:"https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array/2450976#2450976">stackoverflow</a>.
+Shuffle function from <a href="https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array/2450976#2450976">stackoverflow</a>.

-## Contributing